Information for New Students

 Collections – College exams taken at the start of each term on the material covered in the previous term

-CUREC and DREC – University and Department Research Ethics Committees respectively, these terms also used to refer to the Ethics assessment forms
+CUREC and DREC – University and Department Research Ethics Committees respectively, these terms are also used to refer to the ethics assessment forms

 DGS – Director of Graduate Studies